-This new, USAID-funded project, Ending Eclampsia, will expand program activities in Bangladesh, Ethiopia, Kenya, Nigeria, and Pakistan and will be undertaken in partnership with national obstetrician/gynecologist and midwifery societies to:
+The USAID-funded Ending Eclampsia project expands program activities in Bangladesh, Ethiopia, Kenya, Nigeria, and Pakistan and will be undertaken in partnership with national obstetrician/gynecologist and midwifery societies to:

-- Expand successful interventions in Bangladesh, Ethiopia, Nigeria, and Pakistan by improving the ability of community health care providers to identify pregnant women at risk of pre-eclampsia and eclampsia during high-quality antenatal care and prevent the progression to pre-eclampsia and eclampsia by providing low-dose aspirin and management of high blood pressure and administering a loading dose of magnesium sulfate to women with severe pre-eclampsia or eclampsia and referring them to secondary facilities for further management.
+- Expand successful interventions in Kenya, Bangladesh, Ethiopia, Nigeria, and Pakistan by improving the ability of community health care providers to identify pregnant women at risk of pre-eclampsia and eclampsia during high-quality antenatal and postnatal care and prevent the progression to pre-eclampsia and eclampsia by providing antihypertensive drugs for management of high blood pressure and administering a loading dose of magnesium sulfate to women with severe pre-eclampsia or eclampsia and referring them to secondary facilities for further management.

-- Align project efforts with the World Health Organization, USAID-supported maternal health projects, and other major initiatives such as the UN Commission on Life-saving Commodities (UNCoLSC), the Bill & Melinda Gates Foundation’s PRE-EMPT (Pre-eclampsia and Eclampsia Monitoring, Prevention, and Treatment) project, the Maternal Health Task Force, and the Partnership for Maternal Newborn and Child Health (PMNCH).
+- Align project efforts with the World Health Organization, USAID-supported maternal health projects, and other major initiatives such as the Reproductive Health Supplies Coalition, the Bill & Melinda Gates Foundation’s PRECISE project, the International Society for the Studies of Hypertension in Pregnancy, the Taskforce on Women and Non-Communicable Diseases, and the Partnership for Maternal Newborn and Child Health (PMNCH).

-- Develop an international “Eclampsia Network” to share lessons learned and inform strategies to introduce and expand the use of magnesium sulfate and other interventions to prevent, detect, and manage pre-eclampsia and eclampsia within the context of routine maternal health care.
+- Develop an international “Global Coalition” to share resources and lessons learned and inform strategies to introduce and expand the use of magnesium sulfate and other interventions to prevent, detect, and manage pre-eclampsia and eclampsia within the context of routine maternal health care.